At PREP Wellness, I learned about the importance of early intervention for psychosis and the prevention of Schizophrenia.

 Before I worked at PREP, I didn’t know much about schizophrenia.
 I heard about the disease on MTV when a show host announced Geri Halliwell’s debut album Schizophonic.

-Later, I heard that Schizophrenia was often associated with the homeless, which I later learned is not always the case.
-There are plenty of people who are able to manage the illness through medications and treatment.
+Later, I heard that Schizophrenia and homelessness often go together, which I later learned is not always the case.
+There are plenty of people who can manage the illness through medications and treatment.

 Prevention is Key

 At this internship, I learned that early intervention is key to treating Schizophrenia.

 1. If caught early, it may be possible to prevent the onset of chronic and disabling psychosis.

 2. There is a reduction of the burden of psychosis on the individual and society at large.